 5 Tips to Use the Time Management Matrix

-Now that you understand how the Time Management Matrix works let’s talk about ways to get the most value out of it.
+Now that you understand how the Eisenhower Matrix works, let’s talk about ways to get the most value out of it.
 Like all tools, you need to learn how to use it effectively.
 Here are some tips for using the Matrix well.

 1. Identify Your Priorities